Saskatchewan Roughriders head coach Corey Chamblin has been named the recipient of the Annis Stukus Trophy for being the 2013 CFL Coach of the Year.

-The CFL Coach of the Year award was voted on by 45 members of the Football Reporters of Canada.
+The CFL Coach of the Year is selected by 59 voting members of the Football Reports of Canada.
+Chamblin received 39 first place votes.

 2011 -- Wally Buono, B.C.